Our Team works year-round to provide unique programming and events for visitors, educators, students, and the Métis People.

 Juanita earned her MA degree in sustainable tourism development from the University of Alberta where she continued as a lecturer for 2 years in the Faculty of Physical Education and Recreation.

 Juanita has worked in the tourism industry for over 15 years with organizations such as Northlands Park and Princess Tours.
 Her experience has expanded from a front-line practitioner, to a planner, researcher and consultant.
 She has had unique opportunities to participate in socio-economic development, Indigenous tourism, and community investment projects that now feed her collaborative approach to Métis Crossing.
+In June 2021 Juanita was appointed as a member of the Travel Alberta Board of Directors.

 Leon Boychuk-Hunter was born and raised in a Ukrainian Feminist Co-Op in Central Edmonton.
 Early exposure to Ukrainian Folk traditions piqued his interest in global cultural traditions.
 He graduated from the University of Alberta with a B.A. in Drama.
 Leon has pursued opportunities in cultural interpretation, arts and cultural management, business and travel.
 He has been managing Métis Crossing since 2014.
 With a desire to be a life long learner he is currently enrolled in a Graduate Program in Tourism Management at Royal Roads University.